Chinweike99/vita-health/README.md

 # WellnessMD - Personal Doctor & Wellness Platform

-A professional,  frontend for a personal doctor and wellness platform built with **React**, **TypeScript**, and modern web technologies.
+A professional,  frontend for a personal doctor and wellness platform built with **NextJs**, **TypeScript**, and modern web technologies.

 ## 🌟 Features